 - Workshop: R&D for Dispatchable Distributed Energy Resources at Manufacturing Sites (February 2016)

 The goal of the current CHP R&D project portfolio is to enable private sector development of flexible CHP systems that can play a potential role in stabilizing and improving the resiliency of the electric grid.
 The projects are divided into two topic areas: (1) power electronics and control systems and (2) electricity generation components.
-Descriptions of the current R&D projects are provided below.
+Descriptions of the current R&D projects and links to project fact sheets are provided below.

-- University of Tennessee, Knoxville (Knoxville, TN): Project will develop a power conditioning system converter and a corresponding control system for flexible CHP systems.
-The power conditioning system converter and controller will support different kinds of CHP prime movers and will be scalable to serve as the interface connector between CHP systems and a medium-voltage grid.
+The project will develop a power conditioning system converter and a corresponding control system for flexible CHP systems.
+The power conditioning system converter and controller will support different types of CHP prime movers and be scalable to serve as the interface connector between CHP systems and a medium voltage grid.

 Find information about past CHP R&D projects funded by DOE.
 Previous R&D efforts focused on advanced reciprocating engine systems, packaged CHP systems, high-value applications, fuel-flexible CHP, and technology demonstrations.